Last Updated by California Center for the Book: 10/14/2019

 - Use the hashtag #CommunityConversationsWithVeterans in your promotions

 See the California Center for the Book Promotions page for the current CCFB logo.
-Please include the following support statement with links embedded, when possible, in your promotions.
+Please include the following statement with links embedded, when appropriate, in your promotions.
 Available below in English and Spanish.
 Tiny font okay.